Find The Right Continuing Care Retirement Community

 A Practical Guide for Finding the Right CCRC

-Every good move begins with a plan, which is why we’ve created a handy and practical guide for choosing the CCRC that’s right for you.
+Big changes require big plans—that's why we’ve created a handy guide to choosing the CCRC that’s right for you

 CCRCs usually offer more care levels than a traditional senior living community, but the number and types of care levels available depend on the individual community.
 Considering what your care needs may look like in the future can help you find the community that’s right for you.

-You want a place that feels like home.
-But what does home mean to you?
-Maybe you want to live somewhere that resembles that beautiful resort from your favorite vacation, bursting with activities, amenities and energy.
+You want a place that feels like home—what does home mean to you?
+Maybe you want to live somewhere active and full of activities, amenities and energy.
 Or you might want something more small and intimate where you can spend your days relaxing by the fire, chatting with friends or reading a good book.

 If you have any special needs, like dietary restrictions, you want to make sure the community you choose can accommodate them.
-Many CCRCs are set up to handle a broad range of needs, like offering alternate meal plans for those with diabetes.
-It’s always important to communicate about any requests before choosing a place to live.
+Many CCRCs are set up to handle a broad range of needs—still, it’s always important to communicate any important requests before choosing a place to live.

 CCRCs are available in a range of price points.
-The amount you pay depends on the community and the accommodations, services and care needs you choose.
+The amount you pay depends on the community, accommodations, services and care needs you choose.
 The cost also varies depending on whether you decide to go with a rental or Life Care option.

 Keep in mind that your payment covers almost all of your living expenses, like rent, on-site amenities, daily meals, assistance from staff, your care services and many other perks.
 Many of your current expenses would be included in the CCRC cost.